 VI.
 STATEWIDE FAMILY COURT ADVISORY COMMITTEE

 Since its inception, the Honorable A. Elizabeth Keever, Chief District Court Judge in the 12th Judicial District, has chaired the Family Court Advisory Committee (FCAC).
-Members of the FCAC represent chief district court judges, clerks of superior court, family court administrators, judges from the North Carolina Court of Appeals and Supreme Court, guardians ad litem, domestic and juvenile attorneys and various other court partners.
-The FCAC meets quarterly at the North Carolina Judicial Center in Raleigh or by conference call.
+Members of the FCAC

 The FCAC's mission is to: